 Is it so hard to buy a recyclable can instead of a plastic bottle?

-A study by Earthwatch Europe found that 5.5 billion plastic bottles are littered, incinerated, or sent to landfill each year, producing 233,000 tonnes of carbon dioxide equivalent emissions.
+A study by Earthwatch Europe found that 5.5 billion plastic bottles are littered, incinerated, or sent to landfills each year, producing 233,000 tonnes of carbon dioxide equivalent emissions.

 I think that’s all I need to say on that one.